Skip to main content Skip to secondary navigation

 The mission of the undergraduate program in Architectural Design is to develop students' ability to integrate engineering and architecture in ways that blend innovative architectural design with cutting-edge engineering technologies.
 Courses in the program combine hands-on architectural design studios with a wide variety of other courses.
 Students can choose from a broad mix of elective courses concerning energy conservation, sustainability, building systems, and structures, as well as design foundation and fine arts courses.
 In addition to preparing students for advanced studies in architecture and construction management, the program's math and science requirements prepare students well for graduate work in other fields such as civil and environmental engineering, law, and business.

-Here is some advice on courses accessible early in your undergraduate career that will help you explore your interest in our major.
+Are you wondering whether an Architectural Design major is for you?
+If so, Here here are some recommended courses accessible early in your undergraduate career that will help you explore your interest in our major.
 If you end up joining our program, this early start on fulfilling requirements will pay off by giving you more flexibility in class scheduling for your junior and senior years.

 • CEE 32 series